 - Can we predict how we will have to maintain the data collected, modified, reported, used to accomplish the intended functions of our product / application?

-- Is it Orthogonal?
+- Is our design and scope Orthogonal?
 (Not a trick question; read other portions of this blog!)

 If we accept the notion that each Deliverable in the path of our project plan must answer questions that relate to its completeness and its alignment with previous deliverables, then the Test Centric Life Cycle Model can be strongly directed by the premise behind Orthogonality:

-- All modeling perspectives MUST be reflected in all Other Modeling perspectives so that when each component and its related model components are removed, nothing remains in any of the models
+- All modeling components MUST be reflected in all Other Modeling perspectives so that when each component and its related model components are removed, nothing remains in any of the models

-- Model perspectives should address the following disciplines or viewpoints:
+- Model perspectives should address, at least, the following disciplines or viewpoints:

 - Event Diagram